AlynxZhou/hikaru/tutorials/write.md

 Links match the following rules will be considered as already full path and won't be resolved:

-- Already has an origin that differs from your site, will add `target="_black"` for them.
+- Already has an origin that differs from your site.
 - Starts with `/` or `//`.
 - Have URL protocol, like `https:` or `data:`.